 At Sun and Co. we are lucky to be based in what has been voted one of the best countries to travel to, especially for solo travellers: Spain.
-So whether you are an expat in Spain, eager to meet locals and make friends abroad; or a digital nomad looking to live and work in Spain for some time; or a remote worker looking for the best winter sun destinations in Europe, this article is for you!
+So whether you are an expat in Spain, eager to meet locals and make friends abroad; or a digital nomad looking to live and work in Spain for some time; or a remote worker looking for the top winter sun destinations in Europe, this article is for you!

 Visit Spain to… Escape Winter